MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-csv.md

 ---
-title: Use a CSV file to import data
+title: Use a CSV File to Import Data
-description: Describes how you can use a CSV file to import data into Service Manager. ms.topic: article
+description: Describes how you can use a CSV file to import data into Service Manager. ms.topic: how-to
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri